UWC2-APIDOC/to-do-service-au24/docs/Quickstart_wuf.md

 ### Add tasks

 Now we are going to add some tasks for our new user.
-You'll note that to do this we use the same `POST` command that we used to create the `user` record.
+Note that to do this we use a `POST` command that's similar to what we just used to create the `user` record.
 The difference is that now we need to supply the following task data.
+The differences are that we are creating a `task` resource and providing the task data described here.

 | Property name | Type | Description |
 | ------------- | ----------- | ----------- |